Montefiore plans affiliation with 3 New York hospitals

 The system is looking to add Garnet Health.
 The organizations are hoping to reach a definitive agreement by the end of the year.

-Montefiore Health System is looking to add another New York system to the organization.
+Montefiore Health System is looking to join forces with another New York system.

 Montefiore and Garnet Health have signed a letter of intent to explore an affiliation.
 The two organizations announced the plans last week.